|

 Brandon Marshall and BPD

-While his on-field career was successful, legal problems plagued his off-the-field life.
-They started when he was a student at the University of Central Florida.
+Even though Marshall had a solid career, his run-ins with the law began at the University of Central Florida during his college years.
 Hardly a year went by when Marshall wasn’t charged with an infraction.
 Those charges included two DUIs, disorderly conduct, resisting arrest, suspicion of domestic violence and assault.

-After his trade to the Miami Dolphins in 2010 and what was for him a below-average season, friends and family started to tell him he needed help.
-So in the summer of 2011, he went to the McLean Hospital in Belmont, Massachusetts, where he was diagnosed with BPD.
+Following his 2010 trade to the Miami Dolphins—and what turned out to be a below-average season—his friends and family began urging him to get help.
+So, in the summer of 2011, he went to the McLean Hospital in Belmont, Massachusetts, where he was diagnosed with BPD.

 Brandon Marshall on Mental Health Disorders